pedros89/Turning-Projector-ON-OFF-and-Switching-images-with-Capacitive-Sensor-and-Raspberry-Pi/README.md

 Script:
 - final script is projector_app.py
-- term_projector_app.py is a script with different just settings you can use the program Cron to have this script always running on Raspberry Pi
+- term_projector_app.py is a script with just different settings you can use the program Cron to have the python script always running on Raspberry Pi

 Important libraries used in this project:
 - cv2     library used for loading and having setting the images full screen